-A new World Health Organization (WHO) designation could help raise much-needed awareness of the issue of parental alienation, says Pickering family lawyer Angela Princewill.
+A new World Health Organization (WHO) designation could help raise much-needed awareness of the issue of parental alienation, says Toronto family lawyer Angela Princewill.

 According to CTV News, for the first time, the WHO recently proposed to add the phenomenon — which involves one parent systematically turning their children against the other — to its accredited list of diseases and related health problems.

 Princewill, principal of AP Lawyers, tells AdvocateDaily.com that various degrees of alienation is a sadly common feature in her family-law files.